nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_CREATE.md

 * Properties describe the objects
 * Methods define their behavior

-## Actor

-What do I mean by actor?
-To understand that, let's look at the definition of one of the core principles that professional software developers use to build flexible, scalable, maintainable systems - the Single Responsiblity Principle [SRP].
-It's part of the collection of  SOLID principles.

-You need to read the [SOLID: Part 1](https://code.tutsplus.com/tutorials/solid-part-1-the-single-responsibility-principle--net-36074) article which covers the SRP and the term *Actor*.

 ## Using the Power of Object.create()

 Up to this point, we've been using the simplistic method for creating objects, which gives us no power, or control, on how it gets manipulated.